cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop React App
+# Local Coffee Shop

-Welcome to the Local Coffee Shop!
-This is a simple React application showcasing the best coffee in town.
+Welcome to our Local Coffee Shop!
+We pride ourselves on serving the best coffee in town.
+Feel free to check out our menu and enjoy a cozy atmosphere with great coffee.

-## Features
-- View the coffee shop name.
-- Check the menu options.

 ## Menu
 - Espresso